 Sourdough Boule Making the sourdough boule is a humble pursuit of the perfect loaf.
 The method used is the oldest method and, we contend, the best.
 Long before commercial yeast was available, this was the only way bakers baked.
 We start the process by propagating the wild yeast on day one.
 On the second day we mix the dough and allow it to ferment for around six hours, at which point we shape it and retard it.
 On day three we bake off the finished loaves.
 This long (nearly 24 hour) fermentation allows for plenty of acetic and lactic acid development, which creates the well-known sour flavor of traditional sourdoughs.
 Another benefit of this process is the long shelf-life of the bread.
 The crust should be darkened and slightly reddish by the sugars in the dough.
 The crumb is moist and filled with air holes from all of the gases released during baking.

 Baguette: Our baguette is made in the classic French style, the defining features of which are both the shape and texture.
 The crust is crisp and dark while the crumb (the inside of a loaf) is creamy and soft.
 The baguette process is one of the shortest we employ in the bakery, taking about six hours from mixing bowl to cooling rack.

 In addition to our bakery department, the pastry team at Rosemont proudly produces classic pastry items such as pound cake and fruit pie.
-Bread Manager Emily Leighton and Pastry Manager Gabrielle Michaud have developed our recipes through years of research and tireless dedication to crafting the tastiest quiches, quick breads, croissants, cakes and pies in Maine.
+Bread Manager Michael Maloney and Pastry Manager Gabrielle Michaud have developed our recipes through years of research and tireless dedication to crafting the tastiest quiches, quick breads, croissants, cakes and pies in Maine.
 Our community-loved pastry products can be found only in Rosemont’s markets.